 New commercial garden policies and criteria for leasing City-owned vacant lots for market gardens or urban farms.

 The City's Community Garden Pilot Program enables specific City lots to be leased for community gardens.
-The City of Minneapolis supports community gardens in its commitment to promote access to good nutrition, improve the ecological footprint of the city, encourage active and healthy living, and provide spaces for human interaction, food production and beauty in our daily lives.
+The City of Minneapolis supports community gardens in its commitment to promote access to good nutrition, improve the ecological systems of the city, encourage active and healthy living, and provide spaces for community building, food production and beauty in our daily lives.

-The City of Minneapolis now has more than 100 vacant lots available for qualifying groups to lease for community gardening.
-If one of these lots is leased by a community garden, the City will assist in testing the soil for lead and other potential contaminants.
+The City now has more than 100 vacant lots available for qualifying groups to lease for community gardening.
+All of the leasable lots have had soil tests for lead and other potential contaminants.
 Sites with contaminants above allowable levels will be required to utilize raised bed gardens.

-A qualifying group is a not-for-profit or a group of gardeners with a not-for-profit sponsor, including neighborhood organizations, planning to operate a community garden.
+A qualifying community garden group is required to have a non-profit or neighborhood organization sponsor.
 The garden will need to have liability insurance.
-Applicants should be ready to discuss the layout of the garden, how it will be managed and how it will engage and benefit the community.
+Applicants should be ready to sketch and discuss the layout of the garden, how it will be managed and how it will engage and benefit the community.

 Zoning and Development Standards